Is UChicago Test Optional?

 Standardized Test

-The policy at UChicago is one of test-optionality.
-Whether is UChicago test optional or not, it is therefore up to you to decide whether or not to send the SAT score.
-Your application will be taken into consideration by the university regardless of the score you submit.
-You should send in your scores if you have high confidence that they will play a significant role in determining the outcome of the competition and disregard why is UChicago test optional.
+The policy at UChicago is test optional, it is therefore up to you to decide to send the SAT score.
+Your application will be considered by the university regardless of the score you submit.
+Whether or not UChicago adopts a test-optional policy, you should send in your scores if you have high confidence that they will play a significant role in determining the outcome of your application.

 Optional requirements